discordjs/Commando-guide/chapter1.md

 Looks quite similar to your Discord.js Client doesn't it?
 Well, aside from all the options and stuff.

 In `commandPrefix`, you should insert the prefix you intend to have for your bot.
 As of writing, you can only have one, so choose wisely!
 However, note that a mention will **always** be allowed alongside your prefix you set here.
 In other words, this prefix and mentions are how you will use your bot. **No, there is no way to disable mentions being a prefix!**

-The next setting, `unknownCommandResponse`, is basically the bot telling you it could not find that command if the user uses the prefix + an unknown command name.
-We want to set this to `false` in order to comply with the [Best Bot Practices](https://github.com/meew0/discord-bot-best-practices).

 After that is the `owner` field, which should contain the User ID for the owner of the bot. **The user you set here has complete control over the bot, can use eval and other Owner-Only Commands, and ignores command throttling!** So, be sure to only give this to yourself.